Ad-hoc MLE/ JavaScript execution in Oracle Database 23ai: DBMS_MLE

 You should see the message ‘hello world’ printed on the console.
 The code snippet above assumes that you are familiar with the concept of an execution context, if not, please head over to the security chapter in the JavaScript Developer’s Guide for more information.

-If you would like to invoke functionality exported by MLE modules stored in your schema, the example requires a little modification.
-Let’s assume you want to create faker-js/faker in your schema as FAKERJS_MODULE.
-In that case you’d ensure that using the module is compliant with your company’s policy and the project’s license, and only after confirming that it is safe to use fakerjs, you proceed.
+If you would like to invoke functionality exported by MLE modules stored in your schema, the example requires a small modification.
+Let’s assume you want to create @faker-js/faker in your schema as FAKERJS_MODULE.
+In that case you’d ensure that using the module is compliant with your company’s policy and the project’s license, and only after confirming that it is safe to use @faker-js, and you are in compliance with all rules, you proceed.

 create mle env fakerjs_env imports (